icefinger/NProcess/README.md

     }

 ### Assynchronous process
-To use the assynchronous continuous process, just use the Run () method instead.
+To use the asynchronous continuous process, just use the Run () method instead.
 See documentation for more details.